-Heading to the west coast of Scotland, we stop off at the historic city of Stirling, allowing you to wander its winding roads and have a bite for lunch.
-Then it is on to the charming village of Oban, where we take in the seaside beauty of this bustling town.
+Heading to the west coast of Scotland, we stop off at the Wellie Shop for a bite for lunch before arriving at the charming village of Oban, where we take in the seaside beauty of this bustling town.
 A hearty seafood dinner is a must tonight as we prepare for our sea crossing in the morning.

 Are you ready for our three-day adventure on the holy island of Iona?
 Vaulting over ocean wave and craggy hill from Oban to the Isle of Mull, we reach Iona Abbey.
 Founded by the exiled Irish monk St. Columcille in 563 AD, it is one of the true homes of Celtic Christianity.
 After our exciting trip we stretch our legs with a walking tour of the island, and then attend a service of healing at Iona Abbey.

 Iona is one of the “thin places”—where the borders between heaven and earth mingle.
 Join the eternal pilgrimage here, matching your strides with those of the many followers of Jesus who have lived, worked, prayed, and worshiped on Iona in the last 1,500 years.
 Columba of Ireland landed on the southern shores of this island with a handful of monks and the intention of creating a place where the love of Christ would shine to all the world.
-Iona’s most famous spiritual son, Aidan, would later be sent out to foster the gospel of Christ across Britain.
-This morning we worship in a special Selah service in one of the ancient chapels.
-After touring the town we give you time to find a bite to eat.
+This morning we engage in a Selah service in one of the ancient chapels.
 The afternoon offers the choice of an Iona specific cultural experience or a beautiful hike over hill and seaside trails where humble saints walked and worshiped.
 Our evening centers around the table as we share the day’s adventures and eat and worship beside one another.

 One of the greatest privileges in coming to Iona is taking time to slow down, breathe, and rest in the holy atmosphere that saturates the island.
 After Eucharist at the Abbey we give you time to reflect, pray, and just be in this glorious place, roaming where your heart takes you.
 The evening provides local food and live music for those who wish it during our last night in this most sacred of places.